YongpingGao/WorkTogether/README.md

 ![Image of iphone2](screenshots/iphone2.PNG)

-Other team members can join a room by typing in roomID
+Other team members can join a room by typing in roomID:

 ![Image of ipad2](screenshots/ipad2.png)

-In the room, host user has the permission to drawing something in the drawing panel, and it will share his screen to his team members at the same time.
+In the room, host user has the permission to draw something in the drawing panel, and it will share his screen to his team members at the same time.

 Host User:

 ![Image of iphone2](screenshots/iphone3.PNG)

 Another team member:

 ![Image of ipad](screenshots/ipad.png)